martin-helmich/martin-helmich.de/_posts/en/2016-04-10-typo3-cms-docker.md

   - `martinhelmich/typo3:6` for the current 6.2 LTS version
   - `martinhelmich/typo3:7` for the current 7.6 LTS version
-  - `martinhelmich/typo3:8` or `martinhelmich/typo3:latest` for the current 8.7 LTS version
+  - `martinhelmich/typo3:8` for the current 8.7 LTS version
-  - `martinhelmich/typo3:9` for the current version of the 9.* release branch (currently 9.1)
+  - `martinhelmich/typo3:9` or `martinhelmich/typo3:latest` for the current 9.5 LTS version

 The image only contains a web server with PHP.
 To follow Docker's *"One container, one service"* philosophy, the database management system should best be started in its own container, for example using the `mysql` image: